Jarvis-Consulting-Group/jarvis_data_eng-EggRolle/core_java/grep/README.md

 faulures across the applications runtime.

 # Deployment
-How you dockerize your app for easier distribution?
 To avoid requiring the use of compiling and use of maven to avoid errors when dealing with build dependencies the application when finished was dockerized to allow for it to be run in two simple lines of code specified in the quick start.
 The image simply has to be pulled and then run with the three given inputs.

 # Improvement
 - Experiment with lambda functions in greater detail